utkarshg6/helpful/Rust.md

 - By adding `&` operator before a variable inside functions argument declaration specifies that the particular argument will have it’s reference stored instead of transferring ownership.

+- Simply put, if a variable passed directly only with it’s name, it is ownership transfer but if we use `&` or `&mut` along with variable name, then it is called borrowing.

   ```rust
   // An example of expecting ownership transfer
   fn some_fn(s : String) {